 There is another lesson, one which economists are keen to repeat.
-Deng Xiaoping and the Xiaogang families are considered the heroes of the green revolution.
-However, as John Maynard Keynes famously noted:
+While the practical Deng Xiaoping and the Xiaogang families are considered the heroes of the green revolution, in the words of John Maynard Keynes,

 Practical men who believe themselves to be quite exempt from any intellectual influence, are usually the slaves of some defunct economist.
 Madmen in authority, who hear voices in the air, are distilling their frenzy from some academic scribbler of a few years back.